 - Irena Basiura from Caribe Weddings is based in Tulum.

 - Del Sol Photography are another popular choice.
 Based in Playa del Carmen these guys have a team of photographers working for them.

 - For photography plus videography, Weddings in Akumal provide a good service.
 John Davis has many years experience shooting Akumal weddings and does a really nice job.

 SPA SERVICES: For spa services (many of the bridal groups like to have the pampering treatment the day before the wedding) there is a wonderful spa right here in Akumal.
-The owner is Lorinda Campbell and she can organize a fabulous afternoon of pampering, sipping champagne and eating fruit in her tropical and tranquil spa.
-Contact Lorinda through her Facebook page.
+The owners are Juan and Lorinda and they can organize a fabulous afternoon of pampering, sipping champagne and eating fruit in their tropical and tranquil spa.
+Contact Lorinda through her website Budha Garden Spa.

 ACCOMMODATIONS: There are plenty of great options to suit all wedding group sizes budgets here in the Akumal area!
 Many of our beautiful villas will, upon arrangement, allow you to hold the ceremony and reception on the property which is a lovely and convenient option for many groups!
 Other location favorites are on the beaches, at the Akumal Cannons, and a reception at one of the great venues in the village.

 Take the stress out of finding accommodations for all of your guests and ask them to contact us directly telling us that they are part of your wedding group.
 We can organize all of their accommodation needs and answer their questions so that you can get on with organizing your dream day.
 Also, please remind your guests that we highly recommend purchasing Travel Insurance when traveling internationally in order to protect their travel investment.
 Our provider of choice is CSA Travel Protection; you can reach them at 800.711.1197 or on their website.